-If your baby doesn't pull this move yet, don't worry, they will.
+If your baby hasn't pulled this move yet, don't worry, they will—give it another few weeks.
 That's why the best rotating car seat is a must-have on every newborn checklist.
 Because one day that innocent infant will catch on and decide that they hate car rides and being restrained.

 Rotating car seats swivel towards you, which makes getting that wet noodle of a child safely into the car so much easier.
 When you've buckled them in, simply rotate the seat back position and off you go.